 There are so many bars on Ambergris Caye I decided to make travel planning easy whole section dedicated to them.
 Bars are an integral part of the nightlife here, but that doesn’t mean that you have to drink alcohol nor get intoxicated.
 They are simply the places where people gather to talk, tell their stories, play games and interact with others.
 Many of the bars provide great excuses to come out and be social – here are some of the happenings on the island.

-For an easy way to find places, download Facebook local on Google play or iTunes.
-It lets you advance search locations and events.
-This is a good way to watch for the parties.
-Google maps is another must-have location finder for Andriod or iPhone, you can easily locate all kinds of good places to go.
+For an easy way to find places, Google maps is a must-have location finder for Android or iPhone.
 In case you are wondering about 90% of places have wifi, just ask.

 There is a relatively new Facebook page whose sole purpose is to comb through all of Facebook and put all of the fun events on one page, so residents and tourists can easily find out what is happening in town that week.
 Click through on San Pedro Fun Finder – This Week’s Events.

 If you want to be in the north beach area, Palapa Bar is a great spot in Boca Del Rio for live music.
 They often have special guest musicians and currently, Thurs Fri,Sat 6 pm – 9 pm.
 Coconut trio.
 It’s a great spot for live music with a nice stage and space for dancing.
 Plus you can float in their tubes and listen to the band.
 Fido’s Courtyard is a popular “in town” place for live music and offers a regular house band.
 North Ambergris Caye, Bernie’s Back Bar has island flavor with smooth reggae sounds by Melody Man Thursday nights.